 ECCHR actively litigates cases and but also researches, investigates, and helps to coordinate the development strategies of legal advocacy around cases.

-Training, transnational networking and collaborative learning are at the heart of ECCHR's Education Program.
-To ensure the future of progressive human rights work, we take part in an ongoing learning process together with young lawyers participating in our Legal Training Program.
+Training, transnational networking and collaborative learning are at the heart of ECCHR's Critical Legal Training.
+To ensure the future of progressive human rights work, we take part in an ongoing learning process together with young lawyers participating in our Critical Legal Training.